Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Parallel domain decomposition schemes

-In each iteration of this method we have to solve in parallel $N$ variational equations (\ref {eq_PII_85}), which correspond to some elasticity problems in subdomains with prescribed Robin boundary conditions on possible contact areas:
+In each iteration of this method we have to solve $N$ linear variational equations (\ref {eq_PII_85}) in parallel, which correspond to some linear elasticity problems in subdomains with prescribed Robin boundary conditions on the possible contact areas: